Karl Goehring

-Karl Goehring (born August 23, 1978, in Apple Valley, Minnesota) is a retired American professional ice hockey goaltender who is currently an assistant coach with the UND Fighting Hawks of the NCHC.
+Karl Goehring (born August 23, 1978, in Apple Valley, Minnesota) is a retired American professional ice hockey goaltender who is an assistant coach with the St. Thomas Tommies of the CCHA.
 He led Apple Valley High School to a win in the 1996 Minnesota State High School League Boys' Hockey Tournament.
 He also led the University of North Dakota to a win in the 2000 NCAA Men's Ice Hockey Championship.

 Playing career

 Goehring played four seasons for the Syracuse Crunch in the AHL, and following the abrupt departure of Tim Thomas from Jokerit in the Finnish SM-liiga, he signed with Jokerit for the 2005–06 season.
 Goehring was recommended to Jokerit management by Tim Thomas as a winning goaltender, but Goehring played a disappointing early season and was taken off goaltending duties in November.
 On November 18, 2005, he signed with the San Antonio Rampage in the AHL.
 Goehring was signed by the Nashville Predators on November 23, 2006, and reassigned to the Milwaukee Admirals four days later.

 Goehring was released from Wilkes-Barre/Scranton on November 13, 2007.
 He signed a professional tryout contract (PTO) with the Norfolk Admirals on November 20, 2007.
 Goehring then signed a professional tryout contract with the Syracuse Crunch.
 On March 3, 2008, Goehring was named AHL Player of the Week.
 On July 3, 2008, Goehring was signed by the Manitoba Moose of the American Hockey League.